hzdg/hz-core/README.md

 created by doing the following:

--   make a new directory at `packages/<new-type>`, where `new-type` is the camel-case name for the type of packages it will contain.
+-   make a new directory at `packages/<new-type>`, where `new-type` is the dash-case name for the type of packages it will contain.
 -   Create a [yarn workspace] in the root `package.json`:
     ```json
     "workspaces": [